privateprep/coding-space-website/src/pages/programs/our-programs.md

       ## **Discover Our Classes and Camps**

       Welcome to The Coding Space!
-We are a coding education company dedicated to helping kids learn to code through the development of computational thinking skills, intellectual confidence, self-expression, and independence.
+We are a computing education company dedicated to helping kids learn to code through the development of computational thinking skills, intellectual confidence, self-expression, and independence.
 Our in-person and virtual classes and camps provide a caring, inclusive, and challenging experience for all students through exceptional curriculum and customized teaching methods delivered by our expert teachers.
-Learn more about what makes our approach unique here.
+Learn more about what makes our approach unique [here](/about-us/our-teaching-philosophy).
   - type: textOnly
     textAlign: left
     bgColor: "#9de2dd"